frgul006/terraform-s3-backend/README.md

 5.  run `terraform apply`

 ## Using the backend
 Once the backend is created in your target account you can add the following snippet into your main.tf file.
-The backend config should be placed in the (Terraform block)[https://www.terraform.io/docs/language/settings/index.html#terraform-block-syntax], the terraform block can only contain constants so all values need to be manually entered.
+The backend config should be placed in the [Terraform block](https://www.terraform.io/docs/language/settings/index.html#terraform-block-syntax), the terraform block can only contain constants so all values need to be manually entered.

 ```hcl
 provider "aws" {